Mombasa Streets: ‘Kizingo Boulevard’ – ‘Oni Alpha Site’ Interim

-You don’t get much time to relish in this small victory.
-You may have to deal with a few Covenant that made it across the bridge in time, and the Wraiths on the other side of the lake will continue to shell your position.
-Not only that, but as you fall back through the main gate:
+You don’t get much time to relish in this small victory as you might have to deal with one or two Brutes that made it across the bridge in time.
+The Wraiths on the other side of the lake will continue to shell your position, but the Banshees will break off.
+Not only that:

 A group of Covenant is already engaged with the Marines on the other side of the wall.

 Mickey: “Go, Dutch!
 We gotta keep the Covenant away from that building.”

 The major obstacle in this group of Covenant is the pair of Hunters.
 Luckily, Dutch never packs lightly, and this is the perfect time to make good use of your Spartan Laser.
 The Brutes and the Grunts comprising the rest of the group are distracted: They have to be focused on you and the Marines stationed farther up the hill.
 As a result the group is easier to handle than it otherwise would be.